ikelaiah/free-pascal-and-lazarus-cookbook/docs/index.md

 ![Cooking](assets/home-min.png)

-Find recipes, get things done fast in [Free Pascal programming language](https://www.freepascal.org) and [Lazarus IDE](https://www.lazarus-ide.org)!
+Welcome to my Free Pascal and Lazarus IDE cookbook!
+Inside, you'll discover a collection of handy recipes (snippets) and study notes for the [Free Pascal programming language](https://www.freepascal.org) and [Lazarus IDE](https://www.lazarus-ide.org), contributed by both myself and others.

+Uncover time-saving recipes and streamline your work in Free Pascal!

-For tutorials and places for in-depth technical discussion, see [Resources](docs/resources/docs-sites.md).
+If you're seeking tutorials and in-depth technical discussions, don't miss [Resources](docs/resources/docs-sites.md).

 ## Acknowledgments